 The Driver Shortage

 The average retention rate reported by NPTC members is 10.5 years, and private fleets typically offer drivers better home time, which contributes to their retention rate.
-NPTC reported that at private fleets, 61.5 percent of their driver population is home every night, 18.7 percent are out overnight and only 19.8 percent are out two nights or more per run.
+NPTC reported that at private fleets, 61.5% of their driver population is home every night, 18.7% are out overnight and only 19.8% are out two nights or more per run.
 Many drivers are seeking out driving positions that allow them to spend fewer nights on the road.
 Bob Costello, chief economist at American Trucking Associations, recently said some drivers are even willing to take lower pay in exchange for increased home time.